Bachelor In Paradise Episode 3 Recap

 Chris & Krystal

-"The goose is flying high tonight," Chris tells a puzzle Jordan.
+"The goose is flying high tonight," Chris tells a puzzled Jordan.
 Chris is jubilant, but not for long.
 The episode ends with Tia approaching Chris and saying, plainly, "We need to talk."

 The "goose" isn't just cooked.
 He's great reality television?